Alistair Hardaker

 Murphy added: “I think increasingly, but I would say within 10 years, every single job will have a requirement in terms of prompt engineering skills.”

-: A video of this session and 54 more from this year’s Museums + Heritage Show are available to watch on the Museums + Heritage Show website.
+Watch the full session: A video of this session and 54 more from this year’s Museums + Heritage Show are available to watch on the Museums + Heritage Show website.